hshin-pivotal/pinpoint-buildpack/README.md

 # Pinpoint Buildpack

 ## Purpose of this buildpack.
-Pinpoint(https://naver.github.io/pinpoint/index.html) an APM (Application Performance Management) tool for large-scale distributed systems written in Java / PHP.
+[Pinpoint](https://naver.github.io/pinpoint/index.html) is an APM (Application Performance Management) tool for large-scale distributed systems written in Java / PHP.
 Inspired by Dapper, Pinpoint provides a solution to help analyze the overall structure of the system and how components within them are interconnected by tracing transactions across distributed applications.
-This buildpack installs Pinpoint agent and configuration to your app automatically. and intended to seperate pinpoint buildpack from java_buildpack_offline, so that you can keep updating java_buildpack_offline regardless of pinpoint buildpack version.
+This buildpack installs Pinpoint agent and configuration to your app automatically. and intended to seperate pinpoint buildpack from java_buildpack_offline using [muilti-buildpack framework](https://docs.cloudfoundry.org/buildpacks/understand-buildpacks.html), so that you can keep updating java_buildpack_offline regardless of pinpoint buildpack version.

 ## How it works
 This is a non-final buildpack for Cloud Foundry that provides integration with Pinpoint agent(https://naver.github.io/pinpoint)
-This buildpack works with final buildpack that supports multi buildpack such as java-buildpack(https://github.com/cloudfoundry/java-buildpack/blob/master/docs/framework-multi_buildpack.md#multiple-buildpack-integration-api)
+This buildpack works with final buildpack that supports multi buildpack such as [java-buildpack](https://github.com/cloudfoundry/java-buildpack/blob/master/docs/framework-multi_buildpack.md#multiple-buildpack-integration-api)
 1. you need to specify this buildpack for non-final buildpack when you push your app to cloud foundry as following:
 ```
 cf push -f manifest.yml -b https://github.com/myminseok/pinpoint-buildpack.git -b java_buildpack_offline -p build/libs/spring-music.jar